 Acer announced the Predator Z57 with a 57″ 7680×2160 120Hz super-ultrawide curved VA panel.
 Other specifications include a 2304-zone mini LED FALD backlight, 98% DCI-P3 color gamut, DisplayHDR 1000 certification, KVM, USB-C (90W PD) and HDMI 2.1.

-It will be available in Q2 2024 for $2,500, which is a bit steep considering that you can already get the Samsung Neo G95NC with a 240Hz refresh rate for $2,000.
+It will be available in Q2 2024 for $2,500, which is a bit steep considering that you can already get the Samsung Neo G95NC with a higher 240Hz refresh rate on sale for $1,800 (though it doesn’t have USB-C).

 Acer Predator X34 V3